microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Resources/Security Copilot.md

 If you have an existing NDA with Microsoft, join our [Microsoft Security Copilot Limited Customer Connection Program (CCP)](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR_XAVZ7AP_VPg7dX-69WxXdUQ1ZNUUVQOFNZOUtVSzdTNTFCMUEyQkVUQi4u).

-Read Vasu Jakkal's, Security, Compliance, Identity, and Management Corporate Vice President, [Microsoft Inspire Blog](https://www.microsoft.com/en-us/security/blog/2023/07/18/microsoft-inspire-partner-resources-to-prepare-for-the-future-of-security-with-ai/) detailing partner resources to prepare for the future of security with AI.
+**Read Vasu Jakkal's -- Security, Compliance, Identity, and Management Corporate Vice President -- [Microsoft Inspire Blog](https://www.microsoft.com/en-us/security/blog/2023/07/18/microsoft-inspire-partner-resources-to-prepare-for-the-future-of-security-with-ai/) detailing partner resources to prepare for the future of security with AI.**

 **See our [Microsoft Security Academy](https://microsoft.github.io/PartnerResources/skilling/microsoft-security-academy)** for more video sessions, demos, and other related materials created and delivered by architects across the Global Partner Solutions (GPS) security-aligned team and beyond.